About slapped cheek disease or fifth disease

 Older children might complain of joint swelling or pain too.

-You should take your child to the GP if:
+You should take your child to the GP if your child:

 Treatment for slapped cheek disease

-It’s usually a mild disease.
 Rest at home might be all your child needs.

 Prevention of slapped cheek disease

-No vaccine is currently available for slapped cheek disease.
+There’s no immunisation for slapped cheek disease.